St Catherine's Argyle Church

 St. Catherine's Argyle, or St. Cath's, is a Church of Scotland church located in the Grange, Edinburgh.
 The Scottish churchman and poet Horatius Bonar was its first minister.
+The present St Catherine's Argyle congregation was formed in 1968 from the union of two local churches - St Catherine's in the Grange (originating in 1861 as Chalmers Memorial Free Church) and the Argyle Place United Presbyterian Church (itself originally formed in April 1877).